Food Safety after Urban Wildfire

-In the weeks following the October 2017 Sonoma County fires, concerned community members came together to launch the Produce Safety after Urban Wildfire Citizen Science Initiative.
-This tool kit is designed for communities experiencing urban wildfire to conduct their own community-based research on the safety of local produce, backyard chicken eggs and soil as well as to provide background educational resources about the results of our study, the potential health impacts of urban wildfire smoke, and how to reduce risk.
-We hope more groups experiencing urban wildfires will expand emerging research on this topic by adapting this citizen science research initiative for your specific communities.
+This toolkit is designed for communities experiencing urban wildfire to conduct their own community-based research on the safety of local produce, backyard chicken eggs and soil as well as to provide background educational resources about the results of our study, the potential health impacts of urban wildfire smoke, and how to reduce risk.
+We hope more groups experiencing urban wildfires will expand emerging research on this topic by adapting this community science research initiative for your specific communities.

-This online toolkit contains links to the following resources based on topic areas:
+This toolkit contains links to the following resources based on topic areas: